Virginia Tech vs. Duke NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Virginia Tech and its opponents have scored at least 50 points -- this matchup's over/under -- just twice this season.
+- Virginia Tech and its opponents have scored at least 51 points -- this matchup's point total -- only twice this season.

-- Duke has combined with its opponents to score more than 50 points in seven of nine games this season.
+- Duke and its opponents have combined to score more than 51 points in seven of nine games this season.

-- Saturday's over/under is 3.3 points higher than the combined 46.7 PPG average of the two teams.
+- The two teams combine to average 46.7 points per game, 4.3 less than the total in this contest.

-- The average total in Hokies games this season is 52.7, 2.7 points more than Saturday's over/under of 50.
+- The Hokies and their opponents have scored an average of 52.7 points per game in 2021, 1.7 more than Saturday's total.

-- In 2021, games involving the Blue Devils have averaged a total of 62.5 points, 12.5 more than the set over/under in this contest.
+- In 2021, games involving the Blue Devils have averaged a total of 62.5 points, 11.5 more than the set total in this contest.

 Virginia Tech Stats and Trends

-- In Virginia Tech's nine games this year, it has three wins against the spread.

-- The Hokies have been favored by 11.5 points or more two times this season and covered the spread in one of them.
+- This season, the Hokies have one against the spread win in two games as a favorite of 11.5 points or more.

-- Virginia Tech's games this year have eclipsed the over/under two times in nine opportunities (22.2%).
+- Virginia Tech's games this year have hit the over two times in nine opportunities (22.2%).

-- The Hokies have turned the ball over nine times this season, four fewer than the Blue Devils have forced (13).
+- This year, the Hokies have nine turnovers, four fewer than the Blue Devils have takeaways (13).

 - Find the latest spread and moneyline odds for Virginia Tech at SISportsbook.